Department of Mathematics & Statistics

 - The fact that they will concurrently be working

-(although some, but not all, companies will give time off for study toward exams)
+(although some companies may give time off for study toward exams)

 - In the Scandinavian countries one becomes an actuary by doing the equivalent of a Masters degree in Statistics, with coursework also in financial mathematics, insurance, and economics.

-- A doctoral degree (in Statistics) may not be the best use of your time.
+- A doctoral degree (in Statistics or related discipline) may not be the best use of your time.
 Beyond exam 4 the material becomes increasingly specialized, and direct job-related experience is required.

 For those undergraduates wishing to pursue the Masters option, the Mathematics & Statistics Department offers a 150-hour combined B.A.-M.S. or B.S.-M.S. degree program, as well as a stand alone M.S. in Statistics.